 Billion Gallon Water Challenge

-Indoor Climate Research & Training Conducting Garage Contaminant Research
+Indoor Climate Research & Training's Garage Contaminant Research

-Abstracts are now being requested for presentations and posters for the Second Midwest Biochar Conference in Champaign Aug.
+Poster abstracts are now being requested for the Second Midwest Biochar Conference in Champaign Aug.
 8, 2014.
-Deadline is May 15.
-Conference registration opens June 10.
+Conference registration opened June 12.